Iconography

 Here are a few considerations when trying to achieve optical balance.

 - More detail equals more visual weight.
 As the density of the graphic increases, it will draw more attention.
-Try offsetting this by scaling detailed icons down.
+Try offsetting this by simplifying detailed icons.

-- Rotate narrow icons 45º, which allows them to scale and have more visual weight.
+- Rotate narrow icons 45º, which gives them more visual weight.

 - At times, optically adjusting an icon may mean less adherence to the grid or other spacing rules to the benefit of balance or clarity.